page last updated: July 2013

-How to Get from A to B for Cheap
+Getting from A to B on the Cheap

 Backpacking can seem like a never-ending journey at times and in many ways it is.
 However your voyage of self-discovery (or whatever you want to call it) is in reality only possible by making many different journeys over the course of your trip.
 How you get around is all part of the fun and will inevitably lead to some memorable moments.

 Hitchhike- FREE minus the Cost of Making a Shabby Cardboard Sign

 Hitchhiking is the most obvious way to get a free lift.
 Sometimes you may be expected to contribute to petrol fees, but often drivers will just be grateful for the company on long and boring journeys.
 It’s normally safe but there a few nutters around in every corner of the globe so do take care, especially if you’re a girl travelling alone.
 On the positive side, solo female travellers will get loads more people (men) stop so you won’t have to spend all day waiting for someone.